Sunflower Showdown: 1980s

-The 1980s saw the return of star power to the schools and arguably the rivalry's most high-profile game.
-At the start of the decade, Rolando Blackman at Kansas State and Darnell Valentine at KU squared off in some classic match-ups.
-To close the decade, it was Mitch Richmond (K-State) and Danny Manning (KU) battling.

-The Wildcats swept the regular season series in 1982 and 1983, but have not done so again through the 2024-25 season.
+The Wildcats swept the regular season series in 1982 and 1983, but have not done so again through the 2025–26 season.

-With Richmond and Manning in their senior years, the 1987–1988 season proved to be eventful in the rivalry.
-In the first matchup of the season, on January 30, 1988, Richmond scored 35 points to lead Kansas State to a 72-61 win to halt KU's then-record 55-game home winning streak.
+With Richmond and Manning in their senior years, the 1987–88 season proved to be eventful in the rivalry.
+In the first matchup of the season, on January 30, 1988, Richmond scored 35 points to lead Kansas State to a 72–61 win to halt KU's then-record 55-game home winning streak.
 On February 18, KU turned the tables, prevailing 64–63 in Ahearn Field House to deny K-State a victory over KU in the old field house's last year.
 In what was supposed to be the rubber game, in the 1988 Big Eight Conference tournament, Kansas State won a decisive victory by a 69–54 score.

 Both teams qualified for the NCAA tournament, and after three wins apiece in the tournament they faced each other on March 27 in Pontiac, Michigan, for the right to advance to the Final Four.
 Led by Manning's 20 points, KU turned a tight game into a runaway and prevailed 71–58.
 They eventually advanced to claim the school's second NCAA tournament championship.
 That game in the Pontiac Silverdome was the first ever meeting between the 'Hawks and the 'Cats not played in Lawrence, Manhattan, or Kansas City, Missouri.